 Campers who did not submit a video by March 1, 2019 will audition on the first day of camp.
 Auditions may consist of sight reading, scales, and a prepared solo.
 This audition will determine your orchestra placement and seating.
 The UW-Whitewater String Camps always draw many highly skilled young players, which makes the highest positions very challenging to earn.
 However, regardless of placement, all students get to play great music in an orchestra with their peers.

 Bring your music and accompaniment parts to camp if you wish to audition for the Honors Recital.
 An accompanist will be provided.

 UW-Whitewater will hold all campers responsible for their conduct.
 Serious misconduct or disruption will lead to immediate dismissal from camp.
 Campers dismissed from the camp will not receive a refund.
 Review Summer Camp Rules for more details.

-Parking permits are required to park on campus.
-You may park for free at the location and time of check-in and check-out.
-All other locations and times you will need to have a parking permit to avoid a ticket.
-Campers driving themselves and keeping their car on campus must pick up a parking permit from camp director at the initial event meeting.
+Parking permits are required on all vehicles parked on campus at all times, with the exception of the location of the time of check-in/check-out and 5 p.m.
+Fridays to 11:00 p.m.
+Sundays.
+Registrants driving themselves and keeping their car on campus must pick up a parking permit from director at the initial event meeting.
 More information on parking is on the Visitor Center website.